-The aim of sedation in the dental chair is to make you, the patient, as comfortable as possible.
-Through the safe and effective administration of drugs we can relieve anxiety and reduce pain.
-From sedatives to laughing gas or conscious sedation administered by an aneathetist, there is a cost-effective option available for patients that have severe dental anxiety or are in need of very complex treatment.
+The aim of conscious sedation in the dental chair is to make you as comfortable as possible.
+We can relieve anxiety and reduce pain with the safe and effective administration of drugs.
+From laughing gas to sedatives, or conscious intravenous sedation administered by an anaesthetist, there is a cost-effective option available for patients that have severe dental anxiety or require very complex treatment.

-Ther are three primary ways that sedation is administered in the dental office:
+Three options are available for sedation administered in the dental practice:

 - Oral sedation